sagemath/grant-europe/WorkPackages.rst

 environments (cloud, local, server, ...).

-Pick up standard components/service for storage and sharing, authentication etc. Recomputation connection belongs here?
+Pick up standard components/service for storage and sharing, computational resources, authentication etc. Recomputation connection belongs here?

 Need to dig into what Jupyter have done